 To configure the 880 indicator, the indicator must be placed in configuration mode.
-The setup switch is accessed through a small hole on the enclosure (see Figure 3-1).
+The setup switch is accessed through a small hole on the enclosure, see Figure 3-1.
+The setup switch access hole is located on the backplate for the panel mount, and from the bottom of the enclosure on the universal model.
 Insert a non-conductive tool into the access hole and press the setup switch.
-Scale displays.

-Use caution when inserting the non-conductive tool into the backplate, press the tool in about 3/4 inch, using the board as a guide, until the switch is engaged.
+IMPORTANT: Use caution when inserting the non-conductive tool into the backplate, press the tool in about 3/4 inch, using the board as a guide, until the switch is engaged (a gentle click will be felt).
 Do not use excessive force that may damage the switch.

-If the audit trail is enabled, configuration mode may be accessed by pressing \bigcirc Setup is displayed, then press ∇ to Scale.
-See Section 2.8.
+NOTE: If the audit trail is enabled, configuration mode may be accessed by pressing \square .
+Press \triangleleft or \triangleright until Setup is displayed, then press \triangledown to Scale, see Section 2.10 on page 37.